dtzxporter/DTZxPorterLanding/_tools/diver.md

 ## 📌 Versioning:
 - 1.00 (BETA) - Initial Release with support for models, materials, and textures.
 - 1.01 - Fixed model position bugs, material assignment, exports multi-layer images for dds, png, and tiff, export all material references.
+- 1.02 - Fixed export of a very small group of models that have hilarious data.
+All models should export correctly as of now.